 The Boypower Dinner is where the Council raises 26% of its annual budget.
 Your attendance will assist in the Boy Scouts’ continued success.
-Plus, with a contribution of $1,250 or more, you’ll get to meet Michael Durant at a private VIP reception before the dinner.
+Plus, with a contribution of $1,250 or more, you’ll get to meet this year’s keynote speaker at a private VIP reception before the dinner.
 You can contribute to the Boypower Dinner by contacting the Longhouse Council to purchase tickets.
 Contributions may be made in cash or as a pledge.

 Robert Simpson serves as president of the CenterState Corporation for Economic Opportunity (CenterState CEO).
 CenterState CEO is a regional business leadership organization, chamber of commerce, and economic development strategist, based in Syracuse, NY, representing 2,000 members of all sizes.
 In 2011, Mr. Simpson was appointed by the Governor to serve as co-chair of the Central New York Regional Economic Development Council (CNY REDC), a commission responsible for coordination economic development for Cayuga, Cortland, Madison, Onondaga and Oswego counties.
 He has also actively engaged the Brookings Institution to with the region to develop a Metropolitan Business Plan and a Metropolitan Export Initiative – the region’s most sophisticated planning efforts to date.
 Prior to joining CenterState CEO, Mr. Simpson worked for defenders of Wildlife, in Washington, DC; served as policy director for the State Environmental Resource Center, in Madison Wisconsin, and served as assistant legislative director for the Office of John D. Rockefeller, IV, in the United States Senate.
 Mr. Simpson is a native Central New Yorker who graduated from Colgate University in 1997.
 He earned is master’s degree in Public Administration form the Maxwell School of Citizenship and Public Affairs at Syracuse University.